rstudio/education.rstudio.com/content/blog/2020-11-16-BlackInDataWeek/index.markdown

 ### Day 5: `#BlackInDataJustice`

 [Webinars](https://blkindata.github.io/project/blackindatajustice/) feature timely topics around algorithmic fairness and bias.
-The [last event](https://blkindata.github.io/talk/codedbias-2020/) is a live viewing/tweeting of [`#CodedBias`](https://www.saltlakefilmsociety.org/comingsoon/coded-bias) in honour of \#BlackinDataJustice hosted by Anna Gifty, [`@itsafronomics`](https://twitter.com/itsafronomics), an emerging researcher interested in data bias and algorithmic fairness.
+The [last event](https://blkindata.github.io/talk/codedbias-2020/) is a live viewing/tweeting of [`#CodedBias`](https://www.saltlakefilmsociety.org/comingsoon/coded-bias) in honour of \#BlackinDataJustice hosted by Anna Gifty, [`@itsafronomics`](https://twitter.com/itsafronomics), a researcher interested in data bias and algorithmic fairness.

 You can access the screening here: <https://www.saltlakefilmsociety.org/comingsoon/coded-bias>

-*(note: tickets are not free, but you can follow along with the live tweeting without watching)*
+*(Note: tickets are not free, but you can follow along with the live tweeting without watching.)*

 ### Day 6: `#BlackInDataMentorship`

-The final day, Saturday, is all about careers and mentorship, read more about the events [here](https://blkindata.github.io/project/blackindatacommunity/).
+The final day, Saturday, is all about careers and mentorship.
+Read more about the events [here](https://blkindata.github.io/project/blackindatacommunity/).

 ------------------------------------------------------------------------

 To sign up for events, click [here](https://www.eventbrite.com/e/blackindataweek-2020-tickets-127652703673)!
 To learn more about [`#BlackInDataWeek`](https://twitter.com/search?q=%23BlackInDataWeek), please see [their website](https://blkindata.github.io/), [twitter account](https://twitter.com/BlkInData), and follow along via the [`#BlackInDataWeek`](https://twitter.com/search?q=%23BlackInDataWeek) hashtag.